dariusarnold/mazemaker/README.md

 Generate perfect (only a single solution without retracing steps) mazes using recursive backtracing.
-All cells of the maze will be connected with each other, meaning there are no unreachable places.
+All cells of the maze will be connected with each other, meaning every point is reachable from every other point.

 Allows creating masked mazes by specifying an image.
 A mask image limits the possible space for maze generation and allows to create